Unidentified man saves grandmother and her relatives as their home is nearly swallowed by Kentucky floodwaters - KTVZ

 A series of dramatic videos taken by Polly and shared with CNN show the rescue.
 Polly said it took about 30 minutes from start to finish, as the man entered the house through the window and helped each of the three family members leave safely.

 Missy Crovetti, who is based in Green Oaks, Illinois, told CNN that the family rescued consisted of her grandmother Mae Amburgey, uncle Larry Amburgey and her brother Gregory Amburgey.
-They are safe and doing well, she said.
+They are safe and her grandmother and uncle are recovering in the hospital, she said.

+Crovetti said her uncle, who is in his 70s, had been put on a ventilator — likely due to water inhalation — and taken off later in the day.
+Her grandmother was being treated with antibiotics after suffering a laceration on her leg, Crovetti said, and as of Sunday had been diagnosed with pneumonia.
+“We’re hopeful but also terrified because of her age,” she said.

 Crovetti’s brother shared pictures that captured the flooding inside the house as the three waited to be rescued.
 In one of the pictures, you can see 98-year-old Mae sitting on her bed, which is nearly submerged in water.